 Peter believes that developed economies are, on average, in an expansion phase.
-History suggests that it is during this phase that inflation starts to take hold and inflation rates rise above central-bank targets, which causes central banks to shift into tightening mode.
-The US has been tightening for over two years and, while US inflation reduced in the early part of 2017, it is now on the rise again and so the US Federal Reserve will continue to tighten.
+History suggests that it is during this phase that inflation starts to take hold, rising above central-bank targets.
+This causes central banks to react; tightening monetary policy by raising interest rates and, in some cases, curbing lending.
+The US has been in this phase for over two years.
+It has ended its quantitative easing programme (where it was buying bonds to free up cash for banks to lend) and has been raising interest rates.
+While US inflation reduced in the early part of 2017, it is now on the rise again and therefore it is likely that the US Federal Reserve will continue to tighten.